brunobord/gemeaux/README.md

 * The vast majority of Gemini Standard responses are not implemented.
 * The URL routeur is so basic that it won't work if you have a `/test` and `/test2` dict keys.
 * The Handler & Response documentation is to be written, along with docstrings.
+* Only `text/gemini` responses are handled ; other mimetypes would need to be implemented.
 * Performances are probably very low, there might be room for optimisation.

 ----